 Key Takeaways

-The Terminally Ill Adults (End of Life) Bill failed after running out of time during its debate in the House of Lords.
-The bill aimed to legalize assisted dying for terminally ill adults in England and Wales.
+The UK's Terminally Ill Adults (End of Life) Bill failed to become law after running out of time in the House of Lords.
+The bill proposed legalizing assisted dying for terminally ill adults with fewer than six months to live, subject to approval by two doctors and an expert panel.

-According to multiple sources, including Daily Mail, UPI, and BBC News, the bill fell without a vote at the end of a debate in Parliament's upper chamber.
+According to multiple sources, including Daily Mail, UPI, BBC News, and Al Jazeera, the bill fell without a vote at the end of a debate in Parliament's upper chamber.
 The final scheduled debate on the bill occurred before the end of the current parliamentary session, meaning it could not complete its passage through Parliament.

 The bill faced significant opposition, with more than 1,200 amendments tabled in the Lords, believed to be a record high for a piece of backbench legislation.
 Opponents branded the bill 'unsafe', citing concerns around potential coercion of vulnerable people and a lack of safeguards for those with disabilities.